Vikas0693/kudvenkat-angular/readme-tutorial.md

     a)User cannot add more skills untill all FormGroups in FormArray are valid

 Video 25: *Added remove skill button only if no. of skills formGroup are greater than 1 using the length property of FormArray in component.html

+Video 26: Added table in ListComponent
+    a)*Using json-server to implement fake rest api calls b)install json-server and run using 'json-server --watch db.json' where db.json contains our dummy data c)Getting data from server to display list of employees

+Video 27: